inducer/relate/doc/flow.rst

         (Optional) A list of a subset of ``[unenrolled, ta, student, instructor]``.

+    .. attribute:: if_in_facility

+        (Optional) Name of a facility known to the RELATE web page.
+This rule allows (for example) restricting flow starting based on whether a user is physically located in a computer-based testing center (which RELATE can recognize based on IP ranges).

     .. attribute:: if_has_fewer_sessions_than

         (Optional) An integer.
 The rule applies if the participant has fewer than this